Real-Time Dam Levels

 Current Weather & Evaporation Impact

-Cooler current temperatures of 7°C help minimize evaporation losses across the reservoir.
-The recorded precipitation of 0.2mm indicates active rainfall in the catchment, which is excellent news for inflows.
+Cooler current temperatures of 15°C help minimize evaporation losses across the reservoir.
+With 0mm of recent rainfall and partly cloudy skies, the catchment is relatively dry today.

 Future Outlook & Monitoring

-The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
+Looking ahead, the trajectory of Pine Tier Lagoon's water levels will depend heavily on upcoming seasonal rainfall patterns.
 State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Pine Tier Lagoon is absolutely essential.

 Location Map